Sprytile/SprytileDocs/docs/tutorial/tilesets.md

 ## Using Asset Packs

+Asset packs are textures that are available for free or for sale that you can use to build a game with.
+Most tileset assets were created with 2D in mind, but it is still possible to modify or use them as is in Sprytile.

 By using [tilegrid settings](../advanced-features#additional-tile-grid-settings), Sprytile can use existing 2D tilesets assets.
+You will have to adjust these settings according to the tileset you are using.

-However, many of these files are not designed with 3D in mind and may not come in power of two sizes.
+However, these assets may not be designed with 3D in mind and the textures might not come in power of two sizes.

+### Modifying NPOT Assets

+If you will be using your models in a 3D engine that does not support NPOT textures, you will have to modify the textures that come from NPOT assets.

+The easiest way to do this is to expand the canvas size so that it becomes a power of two size.
+The downside to this method is the waste of texture space in 3D engines.

+The recommended method that takes more work is to remove tiles from the tileset that will not be used, or to split the tileset into multiple textures that are power of two sized.